elibarrow/BAE305-LAB6/README.md

                                //it is set so that if you tell the robot to turn right 90 units, the robot turns about 90 degrees

                                //Note: these numbers will vary a little bit based on how you mount your motors, the friction of the
-                               //surface that your driving on, and fluctuations in the power to the motors.
+                               //surface that you're driving on, and fluctuations in the power to the motors.
                                //You can change the driveTime and turnTime to make them more accurate

-String botDirection;           //the direction that the robot will drive in (this change which direction the two motors spin in)
+String botDirection;           //the direction that the robot will drive in (this changes which direction the two motors spin in)
 String speed;               //the speed to travel in each direction int motorSpeed = 0;
 int stop = 0;